lachlanmcdonald/mock-storagearea/README.md

 ```

-If you wish to synchronise data between the storage area and some other storage, such as `localStorage` or `IndexedDB`, you will need to [implement your own store using the InternalStorage interface](#).
+If you wish to synchronise data between the storage area and some other persistent storage, such as `localStorage` or `IndexedDB`, you will need to [implement your own store using the InternalStorage interface](https://github.com/lachlanmcdonald/mock-storagearea/wiki/InternalStorage).

 ## Listening for changes